RootReboot/CustomClosets/README.md

 **Delete a part:** - To remove a part the user must place the mouse over the desired part and right click.

 **Delete all parts:** - To remove all parts the user must click on the "Remover partes" option of the submenu _"Add parts"_.

+##Knowed Malfunctions
+*If there are 2 or more horizontals divisions, some grids to add parts overlap the divisions.*